 Einsiedlerhof as the central hub

-DB Cargo Logistics uses the hub in Einsiedlerhof as the core of the logistics solution on the Spain corridor.
+DB Cargo Logistics uses the hub in Einsiedlerhof as the core of the logistics solution for finished vehicles on the Spain corridor.
 This is where the block trains that start in the direction of Spain are formed.
-Up to Einsiedlerhof, the cargo vehicles mostly travel in single wagon traffic or in existing train systems from the various plants and ports in Germany and Europe.
+Up to Einsiedlerhof, the car carrier wagons either travel in single wagon traffic or in existing train systems from the various plants and ports in Germany and Europe.
 The hub concept offers the significant advantage that by bundling the quantities from the respective plants into a direct train, smaller quantities can also be dispatched more quickly and the overall transit times are significantly reduced.